VuduVations/cyber/CBA/README.md

 - Make informed decisions with the `Go` or `No Go` criterion.
 - Visualize key metrics through informative plots.
 - Interactive web interface for uploading data and visualizing results.
+- Additional plots for budget allocation, cost-effectiveness, and cost-benefit heatma

 ## Benefits for Small Businesses